 WHY WE LIKE IT: This 1080p monitor aims to give you a more versatile viewing experience through FreeSync and G-Sync technologies.
 Its full HD screen delivers rich colors and quality visuals, with a stand that lets you adjust it vertically or horizontally.

 This Acer unit has a 1-ms response time and low input lag of 1 to 3ms.
-You might encounter some frame skipping with this model, but you can solve this issue by enabling FreeSync.
+You might encounter some frame skipping with this model, but you can solve this issue by enabling FreeSync, and this monitor is also Nvidia G-Sync compatible.
 Meanwhile, you can turn off the overdrive option to reduce flickering.
-As part of its Vision Care technology, the 24.5-inch screen has a blue light filter and low-dimming feature.
-During gameplay, you can enable Acer’s Aim Point for crosshair customization and its Black Boost setting to gauge your enemies better in the dark.
+As part of its Vision Care technology, the 240Hz monitor’s 24.5-inch screen has a blue light filter and low-dimming feature.
+During gameplay, you can enable Acer’s Aim Point for crosshair customization and its Black Boost setting to gauge your enemies better in the dark by eliminating LED backlight bleed.

 How We Decided